 The best managers know when to stick with a process that works—and when it’s time to try something different.

-As engineers, it’s easy to get into the weeds and focus on new software and features as the way to solve problems on the team.
+As engineers, it’s easy to get into the weeds and focus on new software and features as a way to solve problems on the team.
 But that’s a distraction from what’s usually at the core of the problem: Your processes need to be improved.

 Instead of chasing shiny objects, start by mapping out your ideal process for team communication and collaboration.
 Don’t think about the tools or technology; just focus on the needs of your team.
 After you have the process nailed down, then you can go about finding the technology that will fit your ideal process rather than the other way around.